Books relating to human rights on a library shelf

 Learn more about Contravention of Settlement Agreement Applications.

-Learn more about preparing for mediation.
+Learn more about preparing for a mediation →

-If you have a human rights claim and have filed an Application at the Tribunal, this guidebook will help you prepare the presentation of your case.
+If you have a human rights claim and have filed an application at the Human Rights Tribunal of Ontario (HRTO), this guide will help you prepare the presentation of your case.

-Learn more about preparing for a hearing.
+Learn more about preparing for a hearing →

 This information sheet deals with what can be done if you are unable to attend a mediation or hearing on the date scheduled by the Human Rights Tribunal of Ontario (the Tribunal).